ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 #### Chordtrill

-Here we can see the Chord Trill or Double/Jumptrill.
-The chord trill can raise the difficulty of your map really fast so do not overdo it!
-The chord trill should never be mapped above 1/4.
+The chord trill can raise the difficulty of your map quickly.
 Like the trill, the chord trill is used to emphasize two much louder sounds that change really fast.
-Like the trill this is not the only way to map it.
+A simpler alternative would be using `12` and `34` chord trills instead.

 ![Chordtrill](MT-Chordtrill.jpg "Chordtrill")